Goodbye, cruel summer. You with your long days and sleepy vibe. It has been good.

 He is constant.

-While everything around me is indicated by start to finish; the school year, potty training, lent, advent, holiday, tax, semesters ,and grades, I am praying to be set free from the confines of schedules and just be with the God of the universe moment by moment.
-Instead of constantly starting over on Monday, I want to be fully present and fully at rest in Him who created me to be His.
+While everything around me is indicated by start to finish; the school year, potty training, lent, advent, holiday, tax, semesters, and grades, I am praying to be set free from the confines of schedules and just be with the God of the universe moment by moment.
+No more constantly starting over on Monday.
+Now, I want to be fully present and fully at rest in Him who created me to be His.
 And being His isn’t the hard part.
 The daughter-ship where I grow in my love for Him and the learning process of resting in Him, believing Him is for the season called my LIFE.

 I needn’t wait for the next thing to pass or be crossed off my list.
 I needn’t ask anyone else to intervene on my behalf.
 He is season-less.
 And He is mine.